 USGS WaterNow lets you query a USGS monitoring station and receive a return text with current conditions at that station.

 In this data series report, USGS hydrologist Ryan Fosness documents bathymetric data collected in cooperation with the Kootenai Tribe of Idaho.
-The Tribe is using the data in its ongoing effort to restore the spawning habitat of the endangered Kootenai River population of white sturgeon.
+The data will be used to update and verify flow models, calibrate and verify sediment transport models, and aid the biological assessment in support of the Kootenai River Habitat Restoration Master Plan.